Rifamate Prescribing Information

 Rifampin has enzyme induction properties that can enhance the metabolism of endogenous substrates including adrenal hormones, thyroid hormones, and vitamin D.

 All drugs should be stopped and an evaluation of the patient should be made at the first sign of a hypersensitivity reaction.

-Use of isoniazid should be carefully monitored in the following:
+Use of RIFAMATE, because it contains isoniazid, should be carefully monitored in the following:

 - Patients who are receiving phenytoin (diphenylhydantoin) concurrently.
 Isoniazid may decrease the excretion of phenytoin or may enhance its effects.
 To avoid phenytoin intoxication, appropriate adjustment of the anticonvulsant dose should be made.

 - Daily users of alcohol.
 Daily ingestion of alcohol may be associated with a higher incidence of isoniazid hepatitis.

 - Patients with current chronic liver disease or severe renal dysfunction.

 Information for Patients